VeloPayments/v-c-vm/docs/initial_design.md

 Intrinsics are a way to support arbitrary built in functions.
 Rather than making the Opcodes a mess we can simply support any number of functions by exposing well known references.
-To keep things deterministic an intrinsic will be referenced by a UUID, this UUID gives it a deterministic name and version binding.
+To keep things deterministic an intrinsic will be referenced by a STACK_VALUE_TYPE_UUID, this STACK_VALUE_TYPE_UUID gives it a deterministic name and version binding.
 We can bind multiple methods of the same action to different UUIDs and let the user decide what method they bind against.

 (Python pseudo code)